XAML Editing Tools

 Also, just like with code files, the File Structure window displays the structure of the XAML file, letting you quickly navigate to the code element that you're looking for.

-You can look for usages of a particular XAML element by using the Find Usages command (Shift+F12).
+You can look for usages of a particular XAML element by pressing Shift+F12, which will invoke the Find Usages command.
 ReSharper will display all locations where the element is being used:

-You can also use Highlight Usages (Shift+Alt+F11) for a quick overview of locations where a particular symbol is being used in the current file:
+You can also press Shift+Alt+F11, which will highlight usages, giving you a quick overview of locations where a particular symbol is being used in the current file:

 Refactoring XAML Code